IBMStreams/endpoint-monitor/SECURITY.md

 Endpoint-monitor automatically creates endpoints that proxy to Streams REST operators.
 So if a job is submitted that *endpoint-monitor* has visibility to then an endpoint is created automatically.
-If the *endpoint-monitor* nginx service is visible outside of the Openshift cluster (and potentially all the way to the public internet) then these new endpoints will be externally visible.
+If the *endpoint-monitor* nginx service is visible outside of the Openshift cluster (and potentially all the way to the public internet) then these new endpoints will automatically become externally visible.
 Thus there needs to be control over who can create endpoints.

 Authorization for endpoint creation is by: